 19. See Thomson Reuters infographic: Factors Driving Bad Behavior

-20. This is typical of a new generation of behavioural risk and compliance analytics now being developed by a small but visionary group of ‘predictive analysts’, including Elizabeth Sheedy’s research team at MacQuarie University in Australia, and John Byrne’s Corlytics team at University College Dublin.
-Both of these teams, together with other independent behavioural risk analysts such as Berkeley Research Group, have been asked by national and transnational regulators and central banks to brief them and so assist with the future shaping of ‘behavioural regulation’.
+20. This is typical of a new generation of behavioral risk and compliance analytics now being developed by a small but visionary group of ‘predictive analysts’, including Elizabeth Sheedy’s research team at MacQuarie University in Australia, and John Byrne’s Corlytics team at University College Dublin.
+Both of these teams, together with other independent behavioral risk analysts such as Berkeley Research Group, have been asked by national and transnational regulators and central banks to brief them and so assist with the future shaping of ‘behavioral regulation’.